bmnielsen/Stardust/src/Workers/Readme.md

 When ordered to gather, the worker gets the MoveToMinerals order and moves towards the patch.

-Once the worker is at the patch (edge-to-edge distance is 0) and the worker's order timer is 0, the worker's order will transition to WaitForMinerals if the patch is free, or the worker will move to a different patch if the patch is already being mined.
+Whenever the worker's order process timer is 0, the MoveToMinerals order will be processed.
+If the edge-to-edge distance from the worker to the patch is [10 or less and the patch is being mined by another worker, the worker will switch to a different patch](https://github.com/OpenBW/openbw/blob/d5fe2306ecb08efdea877a7f4117b178292137cb/bwgame.h#L4319-L4330).
+If the worker has arrived at the patch (edge-to-edge distance is 0) and the patch is free, the worker's order will transition to WaitForMinerals.

 From WaitForMinerals the order transitions to MiningMinerals after one frame.